Use these techniques when you are determining a psychological test or measure to employ in your research project:

 Like before, search your topic in PsycInfo, ex: seasonal affective disorder.

-Select Search Fields from the main search page, and in the search box, enter the following search string: (test OR measure* OR survey OR inventory OR append* OR question* OR scale OR manual OR form OR interview OR checklist OR assessment)
+Select Search Fields from the main search page, and in the search box, copy and paste the following search string: (test OR measure* OR survey OR inventory OR append* OR question* OR scale OR manual OR form OR interview OR checklist OR assessment)

 Scroll down, put a checkmark beside tm: Tests & Measures, and select Search.